keveightysev/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Adaptive layouts essentially use fixed layouts at each of their specific breakpoints, while responsive layouts use responsive units like percentages and rems to respond to the viewport.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first design means laying out your site for mobile viewports and then using min-width media queries to scale up.
+Desktop first is starting with a desktop layout and using max-width media queries to scale down the design.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It essentially sets the base font size to 10px, so that 1 rem would be 10px.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing allows you to format your CSS in a way that matches the nesting of your HTML document and makes it easier to read.
+You can also use variables and mixins so that you do not have to keep writing the same code over and over.
+The preprocessor that you use automatically formats it into the actual CSS file.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+Nesting, for the reason described above.
+I wouldn't say it gives me trouble, but knowing when to utilize a mixin is a challenge.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.